SillyBubble/SillyBubble.github.io/content/authors/Ran/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Postdoc Researcher
+  - Alumni
 ---

-Rosemere is a postdoc researcher in SHM and toughening strategies of adhesive joints.
+Ran is a postdoc researcher in toughening strategies of adhesive joints.